Docomomo International

-Docomomo International (sometimes written as DoCoMoMo or simply Docomomo) is a non-profit organization whose full title is: International Committee for Documentation and Conservation of Buildings, Sites and Neighbourhoods of the Modern Movement.
+Docomomo International (sometimes written as DoCoMoMo or simply Docomomo) is a non-profit organization dedicated to documentation and conservation of buildings, sites and neighborhoods of the Modern Movement.

 Mrinalini Rajagopalan, author of "Preservation and Modernity: Competing Perspectives, Contested Histories and the Question of Authenticity," described it as "the key body for the preservation of modernist architecture".

 History

 Its foundation was inspired by the work of ICOMOS, the International Council on Monuments and Sites, established in 1965.
 The work of Icomos was concerned with the protection and conservation of historical buildings and sites, whereas Docomomo was founded to take up the challenge of the protection and conservation of Modern Architecture and Urbanism.

 Docomomo International was founded in Eindhoven in 1988 by Dutch architects Hubert-Jan Henket and Wessel de Jonge.
 Henket chaired Docomomo International with de Jonge as secretary until September 2000 when the International Secretariat relocated to Paris, where it was hosted by the Cité de l’Architecture et du Patrimoine, in the Palais de Chaillot.
 The chair was Maristella Casciato, architect and architectural historian; with Émilie d'Orgeix, architectural historian, as secretary and Anne-Laure Guillet as director.

-In 2008 there were 2,000 individual members.
-That year, 49 countries had national chapters and working parties of Docomomo.
 In 2010, the International Secretariat was relocated to Barcelona, hosted by the Fundació Mies van der Rohe.
 Ana Tostoes, architect and architect historian, chaired Docomomo International with Ivan Blasi, architect, as secretary.
 In 2014 the secretariat was transferred to the Instituto Superior Técnico at Lisbon, Portugal.
 Professor Tostoes remained as chair, with Zara Ferreira as secretary.

+As of January 1, 2022, Docomomo International is hosted by TU Delft, Faculty of Architecture and the Built Environment.
+Currently, Docomomo International has chapters in over 80 countries.